JuergenGutsch/blog/_source/_posts/2019-08-12-aspnetcore30-look-into-startup.md

 ---
 layout: post
-title: "New in ASP.NET Core 3.0 - Take a quick look into the Startup.cs"
+title: "I the last post, I took a quick look into the `Program.cs` of ASP.NET Core 3.0 and I quickly explored the Generic Hosting Model.
+But also the Startup class has something new in it.
+We will see some small but important changes."
 teaser: "Description"
 author: "Jürgen Gutsch"
 comments: true